hemaalatha-nk/424_Assingment3/README.md

 ![Number of fatal injuries per lighting condition and year, with slider filter](424_assingment3_graphs/task2_graph4_2.png)

 ![Number of fatal injuries per lighting condition and year, with slider filter](424_assingment3_graphs/task2_graph4_3.png)

+# Task 3: Spatial visualization (Vegalite + Altair):

+## Spatial visualization Graph 1:
+The attached visualization is a spatial map that shows the number of crashes in each Chicago beat area.
+The map is colored based on the number of crashes, with lighter colors indicating fewer crashes and darker colors indicating more crashes.
+The map also includes a tooltip that shows the beat number and the number of crashes in each beat area.

+### Attributes being visualized:
+Beat number (beat_num)
+Number of crashes (crash_count)

+### How We leveraged our sketch as a starting point for this visualization:
+We started by sketching out our ideas for the visualization.
+We wanted to create a visualization that would show the distribution of crashes across Chicago.
+We also wanted to include a way for users to interact with the visualization to explore the data in more detail.

+Once We had a rough sketch of our visualization, We began to build it using Altair.
+We used our sketch as a guide to determine the encodings for the map and the tooltip.
+We also used our sketch to experiment with different visual elements, such as the color scheme and the size of the beat areas.

+### Conclusion:
+By leveraging our sketch as a starting point for this visualization, We were able to create a simple but effective spatial map that clearly communicates the distribution of crashes across Chicago.
+We also enabled users to interact with the visualization to explore the data in more detail.

+### Additional insights from the visualization:
+The number of crashes varies widely across Chicago beat areas.
+The highest number of crashes are concentrated in the downtown area and along major highways.
+The lowest number of crashes are concentrated in the suburbs and in less densely populated areas.

+### Recommendations:
+Focus on reducing the number of crashes in beat areas with the highest number of crashes.
+Implement traffic safety measures in these beat areas, such as increasing police enforcement and improving road infrastructure.
+Educate drivers about the dangers of speeding and other reckless driving behaviors.